Tylenol Chest Congestion Side Effects

 Note: This document contains side effect information about acetaminophen / guaifenesin.
 Some of the dosage forms listed on this page may not apply to the brand name Tylenol Chest Congestion.

 For the Consumer

-Applies to acetaminophen / guaifenesin: oral powder for reconstitution, oral tablet
+Applies to acetaminophen / guaifenesin: oral packet

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

 Hepatic side effects of acetaminophen have included severe and sometimes fatal dose dependent hepatitis in alcoholic patients.
 Hepatotoxicity has been increased during fasting.
-Several cases of hepatotoxicity from chronic acetaminophen therapy at therapeutic doses have also been reported despite a lack of risk factors for toxicity.
+Several cases of hepatotoxicity from chronic acetaminophen therapy at therapeutic doses have also been reported despite a lack of risk factors for toxicity.[Ref]